 $18,000 Projected Revenue ($100,000 - $82,000) = 18%

-So, how can we structure an incentive plan that drives the key behaviors we are looking to reinforce?
+So, how can we structure a sales incentive program that drives the key behaviors we are looking to reinforce?

 Based on this qualifier, our sample project looks to be a ‘high-value' project, with an estimated profit of 18%.